 Video of the Day

-Select a metal security screen door based on the measurements of the door it will cover.
-Check the manufacturer's instructions to verify that you have all the hardware and accessories that are necessary for installation.
-The mounting hardware should be included with the purchase of the door.
+Choose a metal security door with attached hinges to facilitate easier installation.
+Base your selection on the measurements of the door it will cover.
+All necessary mounting hardware should be included with the purchase of the door.
+Check the manufacturer's instructions to verify that you have all the hardware and accessories that you'll need for your project.
+Because models vary, follow the manufacturer's user guide for specific installation instructions and diagrams.
 Lay out all installation accessories and tools for easy reference.

 Use a tape measure to measure the height of the door opening.
 Measure from the top inner frame (the header) of the door to the lower inner frame (the threshold).
 The Z bar is a piece included with the door purchase and will attach to the metal screen door.
+Wear safety glasses and gloves during the installation.
 Use a hacksaw to cut the Z bar to fit within the door opening.
-Do this by cutting the Z bar 3/16 inches smaller than the width of the door frame.
+Do this by cutting the Z bar 3/16 inch smaller than the width of the door frame.

-Use an electrical drill to secure the door to the brick molding.
+Use a power drill to secure the door to the brick molding.
 Do this by using the screws included in the manufacturer's installation hardware.
 Drill these screws through the holes in the hinge and drive them through the Z bar and into the molding.
 Open and close the door to verify that it is hung evenly.

 Place the header piece above the metal security screen door.
 Locate the precut holes in the header to determine where to place the screws.
-Use a screwdriver to screw the header in place.
+Match the size of your screwdriver blade to the size of the supplied screws.
+Use the screwdriver to screw the header in place.

 Open the door.
 Slip the expander piece along the bottom of the security screen door.
 The expander is a strip that acts as a barrier to keep debris from collecting beneath the door.
 Use an electric drill to screw the expander into place.
 Open and close the door again to ensure that there is enough clearance once the expander is in place.
 Once the expander is correctly installed, the installation is complete.